songiang95/FakeNotification/README.md

 ### Properties

-- patternVisible: Boolean true if lines are visible in locked screen
+- patternVisible: true if lines are visible in locked screen
-- fingerprintEnable: Boolean true to enable fingerprint feature
+- fingerprintEnable: true to enable fingerprint feature
-- intruderEnable : Boolean true to enable to capture image of intruders
+- intruderEnable : true to enable to capture image of intruders
-- intruderTimes : Int if times of failed attempts are more than the intruderTimes them camera will be take an picture
+- intruderTimes : if times of failed attempts are more than the intruderTimes them camera will be take an picture
-- lockTimeOut: Long is an time(ms) threshold to an unlocked state back to locked state
+- lockTimeOut: is an time(ms) threshold to an unlocked state back to locked state

 ## AppLockIntruder